ateoto/ateoto.com/docs/install.rst

 Preparing Server
 ----------------

 Assuming a freshly provisioned and updated server.
+I might try to rework this to use Salt in the future.
+In any case, it seems as though I will use Fabric to assist in bootstrapping the newly provisioned server as it will eliminate much typing.
+I like automation.

 Install Database